-Supporting food vendors at festivals is important.
+Supporting food vendors at festivals is fantastic.
 Many are independent companies with hardworking staff looking to earn a living.
 Besides, the food is cracking, and the choice at a music festival is insane.
 Pizza, hot dogs, burgers, wraps, pancakes, waffles, fried rice, nachos, spring rolls, noodles, a big tray of chips - there’s pretty much everything you could ever want.

 Crisps are easily the best food to take to a festival.
 For one, crisps and booze?
 A match made in heaven.
-Crisps are also a zero effort snack that you can scran on the way to the arena, before bed to prevent that hangover or first thing in the morning to sort your hungover stomach out.
+Crisps are also a zero-effort snack that you can scran on the way to the arena, before bed to prevent that hangover, or first thing in the morning to sort your hungover stomach out.
 And they don’t need cooking or keeping cool.

-Belvita breakfast bars
+belVita breakfast bars

-A popular choice for a festival snack, Belvita bars release their energy steadily over four hours, preventing crashes and keeping you lively.
+A popular choice for a festival snack, belVita bars release their energy steadily over four hours, preventing crashes and keeping you lively.
 Keep one in your bum bag so you can snack whenever you need.